 Acne is a multi-factorial disease.
-While each case is unique, you can greatly improve your chances of clear skin by eating whole foods; lowering inflammation and stress; getting a good fatty acid balance; and cutting down the worst offenders: wheat, sugar, and dairy.
+While each case is unique, you can greatly improve your chances of clear skin with food and lifestyle strategies.

 What is acne?